 Unraveling the Scheme

-Mars branched out in 2007 to own Banfield, The Pet Hospital.
-Who sells a “Wellness Plan” that includes “free vaccinations!” when you sign up.
+Mars branched out in 2007 to Banfield, The Pet Hospital.
+A corporation that sells a “Wellness Plan” that includes “free vaccinations!” when you sign up.
 Often twice a year.
 Ahem.

 And Banfield is a collection of corporate Dr. WhiteCoats, who vaccinate repeatedly in the name of “wellness.”